Matezzzz/Image_outpainting/log.md

 #29.3.
  * sparse top k accuracy is too high -> suspicious.
 Might have only a few vectors that are used a lot!
 Would explain the slow tokenizer training
  * revert to group norm

+#2.4.

+trying to improve images - add details
+ * diffusion models - is good at generation, but hard to use for adding details